 Surprisingly the town of Speedway was named after the Indianapolis Motor Speedway, NOT the other way around.
-The Indianapolis Motor Speedway ran its first races in 1909, with the first 500-mile race, the called “International Sweepstakes” in 1911.
+The Indianapolis Motor Speedway ran its first races in 1909, with the first 500-mile race, at that time called “International Sweepstakes,” held in 1911.
 These days, they still race the Indianapolis 500 for the IRL Indycar series, but they’ve added NASCAR’s Brickyard 400 and the RedBull Indianapolis MotoGP.

 But this isn’t about the Indianapolis Motor Speedway, is it?
 This is about the Town of Speedway.

 Officially incorporated fifteen years after that first 500-miler (in 1926), the town around the track was meant to be a city of the future, of innovation and testing for the automobile.
 Think of it as an early EPCOT, but for cars.

 They wanted this Speedway – the town – to be as hospitable to the auto-mobile as it could.
 At a time when most cities’ streets were paved with brick, including the Motor Speedway’s track, this town paved their roads with asphalt.
 And most of the homes in town were the first around to have garages to house their cars.
 Yeah – believe it or not, people back then actually kept cars in their garages!
 Silly people.
 Cars are for the street.
 Garages are for our unused exercise equipment.
 Today, Speedway remains a city of the future due to its popularity as a home for many racing teams and technology providers to the racing industry.